Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

 1. [Straddling college and working class-by Julissa Trevio](https://genprogress.org/straddling-college-and-working-class/) - The following article derives a narrative about the problems people with working-class backgrounds face in elite environments.

- 2. [Class straddling on being formerly working class-by ridefreefearlessmoney](https://www.ridefreefearlessmoney.com/blog/2018/09/class-straddling-on-being-formerly-working-class/) - In the following article the author shares her personal experience regarding "class straddling."
+ 2. [Class straddling on being formerly working class—by ridefreefearlessmoney](https://www.ridefreefearlessmoney.com/blog/2018/09/class-straddling-on-being-formerly-working-class/) - In the following article the author shares her personal experience regarding "class straddling."

- 3. Hidden Rules of Class at Work by Ruby K. Payne and Don L. Krabill
+ 3. "Hidden Rules of Class at Work" by Ruby K. Payne and Don L. Krabill

- 4. Hillbilly Elegy by J.D.
+ 4. *Hillbilly Elegy* by J.D.
 Vance

- 5. Read the first 30 pages of "Blue-Collar Roots, White-Collar Dreams" by Alfred Lubrano, and narrate the essence of what they have read and understood so far.
+ 5. *Blue-Collar Roots, White-Collar Dreams* by Alfred Lubrano